Khushi-Patel-code/BatterySOH-AI/README.md

 ## 🧩 Problem Statement

-Battery degradation directly affects performance, safety, and lifespan in modern energy systems.
+Battery degradation directly affects the performance, safety, and lifespan of modern devices such as electric vehicles, mobile electronics, and energy storage systems.

+However:
-Manually assessing battery health is time-consuming and often inaccessible to non-experts.
+- Raw battery sensor data is difficult to interpret.
+- Traditional SOH estimation requires expert analysis.
+- Users lack intuitive tools to understand battery health trends.

-This project aims to:
+This project addresses these challenges by:
-- Predict battery State of Health (SOH) using machine learning
+- Predicting battery State of Health (SOH) using machine learning.
-- Provide intuitive insights through an interactive dashboard
+- Classifying battery condition in a human-readable way.
+- Providing an AI chatbot to explain predictions and answer battery-related questions.

+## 📖 Project Overview

+The application allows users to:
+1. Input battery voltage readings (U1–U21)
+2. Receive a predicted SOH value and health status
+3. View model evaluation metrics
-- Assist users with battery-related questions via an AI chatbot
+4. Interact with an AI chatbot for explanations and battery care guidance

+The ML model and chatbot operate together:
+- The ML model generates predictions.
+- The chatbot explains results and answers general battery questions using ChatGPT.

+## 📊 Dataset Overview

 ## 🤖 Machine Learning Pipeline